Skip to main content

 Folate contributes to the reduction of tiredness and fatigue.

-A source of folate contains at least 15% of the significant amount 200 µg folic acid per day.
+A folate source contains at least 15% of the significant amount 200 µg folic acid per day.

 Glucomannan contributes to the maintenance of normal blood cholesterol levels.

-The beneficial effect is obtained with a daily intake of 3 g glucomannan in three doses of 1 g each, together with 1–2 glasses of water before meals.
+The positive effect occurs with a daily intake of 3 g glucomannan in three portions of 1 g each in connection with 1-2 glasses of water before meals.

 Guar gum